 If this is not enough, or if I’m feeling full but still wanting something sweet, I would choose Infancia Feliz, which is crème fraiche with dulce de leche (milk caramel) and slices of banana.

 Can Dendê is closed on Tuesdays and Wednesdays, open during the other days of the week from 10:00 to 16:30 and on the weekends until 16:30.
 It has a terrace outside where you can enjoy the sunshine of Barcelona.
 They don’t take reservations so make sure you go quite early to skip waiting in the queue.

-So, everyone who plans a visit to Barcelona asks their friends which is the best brunch place in town and everyone will tell you it’s Brunch & Cake.
+So, everyone who plans a visit asks their friends which is the best brunch place in Barcelona and everyone will tell you it’s Brunch & Cake.